dexterhenry/react-study/README.md

-# react-study
+# react Test Dome
-this repository is from my react learning exercises
+this repository is from my react Test Dome solutions